AlexJReid/zigxll/README.md

 ## Why

-Fair point.
-This is predicated on the possibility that someone would want to write fast functions for Excel in Zig.
+This is all predicated on the possibility that someone would want to write fast functions for Excel in Zig.
 So that makes it very niche.

-Extending Excel through custom functions can be tackled in a multitude of ways ranging from VBA, C#, COM and offerings like the excellent Excel-DNA, PyXLL and xlwings (Python).
-If you want raw performance you can try your hand at the ancient C SDK.
+It exists because I wanted to see if it was possible to use Zig's C interop and comptime to make the Excel C SDK nicer to work with.
+I think it works quite nicely already, but I'd be glad of your feedback.
+I'm [@alexjreid](https://x.com/AlexJReid) on X.

-All approaches have their pros and cons.
+This came about as I'm working on [xllify](https://xllify.com) in C++ and Luau.
+I've no complaints here, other than curiousity over how a simple Zig framework would look.
+So I figured I'd just push the little Zig port here.

-Anyway, back to Zig.
-I wanted to see if it was possible to use Zig's C interop and comptime to make the Excel C SDK nicer to work with.
-Turns out it is.
+>Disclaimer: I'm still learning Zig (it's a moving target to put it mildly) so there will be gotchas.
+Claude helped a lot with the comptime stuff.
+Thanks, Claude.

+Anyway, back to this implementation.
 We end up with:

 - **C performance but not C**: Higher level.
 No boiler plate.
 Memory rules enforced.
 - **Zero boilerplate**: No need to export `xlAutoOpen`, `xlAutoClose`, etc. - the framework handles it all